-That was September of 1994, and Dawn has been celebrating her love of the outdoors — especially New Mexico and the American West — ever since.
-From her “traditional” plein air and studio landscapes, to her uniquely visioned “textual landscapes” merging traditional landscape with passages of text and abstraction, Dawn’s rapture for the great outdoors is without question.
+That was September of 1994, and Dawn has been celebrating through her art her love of the outdoors — especially New Mexico and the American West — ever since.
+From her “traditional” plein air and studio landscapes, to her uniquely visioned semi-abstract “textual landscapes” merging traditional landscape with passages of text and abstraction, Dawn’s rapture for the great outdoors is without question..

 Beyond painting, Dawn has a voracious appetite for reading (she’s kept a list since the age of 14 of every book she’s ever read), writing (blogging, poetry and the lost art of hand-written letter-writing), pursuing an active plant-based lifestyle (her salad-making skills are nothing short of wizardry), and, of course, hiking and exploring.
 Among her life’s crowning achievements thus far is having bike-camped across much of Mexico (yes, the country!) and, in celebration of her 50th birthday, solo-backpacking the length of Vermont (274 miles) from Massachusetts to Canada.
 By her 6th decade she aims to have completed all 2000+ miles of the Appalachian Trail, among other endeavors.

 Clearly though, nature and art fuel Dawn’s soul.
 “My goal in this crazy 21st century is to be a source of joy, calm and beauty to my community.
 By sharing through my art my rapture for the outdoors, my hope is to remind people of the wonderment found in nature, and to inspire them to get outside, look around, breath deeply and find the joy, beauty, awareness and introspection there that I so cherish.”

 If you are seeking more joy & beauty in your life, or would like a deeper glimpse into Dawn’s creative world, come join her here.